+Planning your Bohol itinerary can be tough.
 There are so many things to do in Bohol, an island which is gradually making its mark as an eco-tourism paradise.
 It’s easy to see why it ticks all the boxes.
 Jungle adventure?
 Aye.
 White sand beaches?
 Cracking nightlife in Panglao?
-You’ll find all of these things to do in Bohol and more.
+You’ll find all of these things to do on our Bohol Itinerary Guide and more.

 Whether you want to discover the (rather green) Chocolate Hills, meet the mysterious Tarsiers or simply relax on one of the many beaches the island has to offer, Bohol has something for every kind of traveller.

 Bohol rightfully deserves a place on your Philippines itinerary.
-Read on for everything you need to know, including some of our favourite things do in Bohol, in our ultimate guide to the island.
+Read on for everything you need to know, including some of our favourite tourist spots in Bohol, in our ultimate guide to the island.
 Be sure to check out our other Philippines travel guides for more information.

 - Getting There